-The course resumes in October 2016.
+The course resumes on Saturday 6 October 2018.

 Unit 5 will look at important themes in architectural history, including Neoclassicism, early Victorian and industrial architecture, and designed landscapes.
 Associated building materials, particularly metals, will be considered in the lectures and site visits.
 Students will develop their understanding of structural and material failings in historic buildings and repair solutions and wider strategies for the treatment of buildings at risk through the examination of case studies.

 Unit 6: The development of style from the late 19th century to the present day, the use of modern building materials and techniques and conserving late 20th-century buildings

 The final unit completes the overview of the development of architectural style from the late Victorian period, focusing on the Gothic revival, through trends of the early twentieth century and the radical changes to design philosophy and construction brought in with the Modern Movement.
 The use of modern construction techniques using steel framing, curtain walling and concrete will be examined through lectures, site visits and the examination of case studies.
 Students will be introduced to the important issue of development economics and its influence on securing the successful repair and re-use of historic buildings.
 Students will develop their practical skills in recording, through a session covering measured survey techniques, and will be introduced to heritage management in the international arena.